 park means the named Commonwealth reserve(s) for which this permit is issued.

 park staff means persons employed by the Director and performing duties in relation to the park.

 permitted activity means the specified activity for which this permit is issued.

-permittee means each person (individual, company or other legal entity) to whom this permit is issued and includes, where the context permits, the permittee’s staff.
+permittee means each person (individual, company or other commercial entity) to whom this permit is issued and includes, where the context permits and the permittee’s staff.

 permittee’s staff means the permittee’s employees, contractors and other agents who take part in the permitted activity.